moku-io/rails-options/README.md

 `path/to/file.<environment>.<format>.enc`

 - `<environment>` is optional.
-If two files have the same `path/to/file`, then the one without environment will be considered as "base" and will be overridden by the one with an environment that matches `Rails.env`.
+If two files have the same `path/to/file`, then the one without environment will be considered as "base" and will be overridden by all the ones with an environment that matches `Rails.env`.
 Notice that only `path/to/file` is considered for this override.
 In particular, a file can be encrypted and still "match".
+The order in which the keys will be overridden is implementation specific, and any conflict will be resolved silently.
 - `<format>` can be either `.yml` or `.yaml`.
 - `enc` is optional.
 If it is present, the file is decrypted on the fly.